(confirmed by company)

 |2008 University of California Berkeley School of Law , JD|

-Rebecca began her career at Procter and Gamble’s corporate headquarters where she launched new products internationally.
-She spent time in both Cincinnati and Mexico City developing new products and launching a new category in Latin America.
-She then joined NextCard as employee number 30, and rose up the ranks to become VP of Marketing and head of customer acquisition.
+She then joined NextCard in the San Francisco Bay Area as employee number 30, and rose up the ranks to become VP of Marketing and head of customer acquisition.
 During her four years at NextCard, Rebecca led product development efforts and managed one of the top-five largest online marketing efforts of that time.
 NextCard was the first online credit card company, and it went public in 2000 with a $1.3B market cap.
 After NextCard, she ran her own consulting business focused on online marketing for financial services and affiliate marketing.

 Rebecca is a member of the California Bar Association and a member of the US Patent Bar, with a focus on intellectual property litigation and corporate law.
 She was published in the Berkeley Law and Technology Journal.
 Rebecca is also an inventor on several issued patents.
 She has a chemical engineering degree from the University of Missouri and a JD/MBA from the University of California at Berkeley.